lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 dark_bg: true
 page_header_bg_color: '#232323'
 ---
 {{< lead >}}[Rust](http://rust.facepunch.com/) is one of the most popular titles in a new breed of first-person survival games pioneered by [DayZ](https://www.bistudio.com/games/dayz).
 The learning curve is savage and there is very little on-boarding (at the moment).
-The game is in [early access](https://en.wikipedia.org/wiki/Early_access) and [the devs](http://www.facepunchstudios.com/) are planning to improve the experience for first-timers before officially launching.
+The game is in [early access](https://en.wikipedia.org/wiki/Early_access) and [Facepunch](http://www.facepunchstudios.com/) are planning to improve the experience for first-timers before officially launching.
 But for now you're on your own. {{< /lead >}}

 The first thing to know about Rust is that you will die.
 A lot.
 And that's ok.
 It's a grind and the more loot you've gathered when you die the more frustrating it is.
 It's a part of the game though so don't sweat it, and don't expect sympathy from other players.